Amaryllis (Shinedown album)

 Amaryllis is the fourth studio album by American rock band Shinedown.
-It was announced on January 3, 2012, the same day as the first single, "Bully," was released, for release on March 27, with pre-orders opening on January 17.
+It was announced on January 3, 2012, the same day as the first single, "Bully," was released, for release by Atlantic and Roadrunner on March 27, with pre-orders opening on January 17.
 A music video for the song "Unity" was released on March 12.
 An e-book about the making of Amaryllis, titled For Your Sake: Inside the Making of Amaryllis, was released concurrently with the album.

 The album was recorded at Lightning Sound Studios, Ocean Way Recording, No Excuses Studios and Capitol Studios, and was produced by Rob Cavallo, who also produced the band's previous album, The Sound of Madness.
 Amaryllis was released on Atlantic Records in the United States and via Roadrunner elsewhere.